Anadea/anadea_jobs/src/jobs/qa-engineer-2.md

 ## **R﻿esponsibilities:**

 * Perform manual testing of web and mobile applications (iOS, Android).
 *  Develop and execute test cases, checklists, and test documentation.
 *  Identify, document, and track bugs using bug-tracking tools (ClickUp, JIRA, Trello, etc.).
-* Validate data in databases using basic SQL queries.
+* Validate data in databases using basic SQL queries.ʼ
 * Work with APIs and perform testing using Postman.
 * Utilize browser DevTools to inspect and debug issues.
 * Analyze logs to identify and troubleshoot problems.
 * Collaborate with developers, product managers, and other team members in an Agile/Scrum environment.
 * Participate in team meetings, sprint planning, and retrospectives.

-  ## **W﻿e offer:**
+  ## W﻿e Offer:
 * Continuous performance reviews and appropriate changes in your compensation package
 * Professional growth and support of your personal improvement goals
 *  Work with motivated professionals
 * Medical insurance